helgahorvath/overcomplicated-tic-tac-toe/README.md

 ### comics-service

 A service for showing a comic.
-One possible source is to return a random piece from

 ### avatar-service